clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

       4b0ca67300727477913c331ff124928a98bcf2fb12c011a855f17cd73137a890  ClearLinuxRoot.pem

 #.
-Generate the SHA512 sum of the image and save it to a filex.
+Generate the SHA512 sum of the image and save it to a file.

    .. code-block:: console